nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_agent_2_bar_agentsCallsNoAnswer.md

-# Unanswered calls from agents
+# Unanswered Calls from Agents

 Number of *Unanswered* calls from each agent of the selected queues.